Two states: Introduction

 \section{Introduction}

-Given a state $\phi$ on a unital $C^*$-algebra $\mathcal A,$ the well-known Gelfand-Naimark-Segal (GNS)-construction yields a triple $(H, \pi, x),$ where $H$ is a Hilbert space, $\pi : \mathcal A \rightarrow \mathcal B(H)$ is a representation ($*$-homomorphism) and $x\in H$ is a vector such that $\phi(\cdot) = \langle x, \pi(\cdot)x \rangle.$ What is the geometry of states from the point of view of their GNS representations is a natural question.
+Given a state $\phi$ on a unital $C^*$-algebra $\mathcal A,$ the well-known Gelfand-Naimark-Segal (GNS)-construction yields a triple $(H, \pi, x),$ where $H$ is a Hilbert space, $\pi : \mathcal A \rightarrow \mathbb B(H)$ is a representation ($*$-homomorphism) on the algebra $\mathbb B(H)$ of all bounded operators on $H$, and $x\in H$ is a vector such that $\phi(\cdot) = \langle x, \pi(\cdot)x \rangle.$ What is the geometry of states from the point of view of their GNS representations is a natural question.
 More specifically, given two states which are close in norm, can we choose GNS triples for them, which are also close in some sense?
 It is tricky to measure closeness of two triples.
-Bures (\cite{Bur} ) took the following approach.
+Bures \cite{Bur} took the following approach.

-Bures distance (\cite{Bur}) of two states $\phi_1,\phi_2$ on $\mathcal B,$ is defined as $\beta(\phi_1,\phi _2)=\mbox{inf}\|x_1-x_2\|$, where the infimum is taken over all GNS-triples with `common' representation spaces: $(H, \pi, x_1), (H, \pi, x_2)$ of $\phi_1, \phi_2.$ Here in two GNS triples, two of the components namely the Hilbert space and the representation are taken to be common, and the distance is measured only for the vectors.
+Bures distance of two states $\phi_1,\phi_2$ on $\mathcal B,$ is defined as $\beta(\phi_1,\phi _2)=\mbox{inf}\|x_1-x_2\|$, where the infimum is taken over all GNS-triples with `common' representation spaces: $(H, \pi, x_1), (H, \pi, x_2)$ of $\phi_1, \phi_2.$ Here in two GNS triples, two of the components namely the Hilbert space and the representation are taken to be common, and the distance is measured only for the vectors.
 Perhaps, it would be equally natural to define another notion $\gamma $ as, $\gamma (\phi _1, \phi _2)= \mbox{inf} \| \pi _1-\pi _2\| _{cb}$, where $\| \cdot \| _{cb}$ stands for completely bounded norm and the infimum is now taken over all GNS-triples with `joint' representation spaces: $(H, \pi _1, x), (H, \pi _2, x)$ of $\phi _1, \phi _2.$ In other words, the Hilbert space and vector are common and only the representations are different.
 We explore this notion here.